abernal30/mypweb/book/09-Portfolio-management-algorithms.md

-For this session, we will take the filtered stocks from “Rational agents theory and behavioral finance theories”.
-As you remember, in the last session we applied the momentum strategy.
-Also, for Activity 2, you must estimate the return, standard deviation, and Sharpe of the first 3 stocks.
+For this chapter, we will take the filtered stocks from “Rational agents theory and behavioral finance theories”.
+As you remember, in the the previous chapter we applied the momentum strategy.

 In the file df_merge.xlsx you will find those estimations for the in_sample and out_sample.

 ```r